WEICHINLIN/Natural-Language-Processing/1. Install/Install.md

 ```
 In line 11, uncommented indicates that startup cleanup is enabled, and comment indicates that startup cleanup is not enabled. \
 <img src="https://github.com/WEICHINLIN/Kubeflow---Natural-Language-Processing/blob/main/4.%20Image/boot%20cleanup%20up.png" alt="ls -l no"/><br/>
+> Kubeflow installed on Minikube will store data in /tmp/hostpath-provisioner. \
+> The data in /tmp will be deleted after shutdown. \
+> To ensure that the data is not deleted, this function needs to be disabled.